pierangeloc/ray-tracer-zio/pres/deckset.md

 [.list: alignment(left)]
 1. Compute all the rays (and discard most of them)
-1. Compute only the rays outgoing the canvas, and determine how they behave on the surfaces
+1. Compute only the rays outgoing from the camera through the canvas, and determine how they behave on the surfaces

 ---
 ^Let's start building our model.
 A ray is an infinite line with a starting point.
 So let's start with the components we need to represent it, i.e. points and vectors

 ![left fit](img/rt-ray-def-tex.png)

-# Ray tracing
+# Ray

 A ray is defined by the point it starts from, and its direction